 Whereas NFC is a contactless technology that interacts with other NFC-enabled devices within a distance of up to 10 centimeters.
 Many consumer gadgets use this technology to connect with other devices, and one such example is portable speakers.
 Mobile wallets can make use of this technology to facilitate secure payments between smartphones and POS devices.

 Considering the ever-evolving user demand for convenience in payments, QR codes and NFC are a must-have feature for mobile wallets.

 Security is the foremost priority, especially when it comes to digitizing financial services.
 The monetary transactions have to be safe and secure and should be encrypted from end to end.

 There are several robust technologies that can make e-wallets secure.
 Technologies such as two-factor authentication, tokenization, biometric authentication, end-to-end encryption, security questions, OTP (One-Time Passwords) via SMS, are currently available to make mobile payments secure.

 Customer onboarding is one of the significant challenges e-wallet app developers face while creating a mobile wallet app.
 40% of the users in Europe abandon a financial services app during digital customer onboarding, and Myanmar is not so different.

 Mobile wallets exist to save user's time and efforts while making a payment.
-Thus, the registration process cannot be complicated and should require the least possible efforts from the users.
-A digital wallet should have a straightforward self-registration process, so that the user can sign up for the services right from their mobile phone without having to visit a kiosk.
+Thus, the registration process cannot be complicated and should require the least possible effort from the users.
+A digital wallet should have a straightforward self-registration process so that the user can sign up for the services right from their mobile phone without having to visit a kiosk.